Cost of Plastering a Room

 What's Involved in Plastering a Room?

-• Protecting the Room
+Protecting the Room

-• The first thing that a professional plasterer should do is lay down dust sheets to protect your floor and other furnishings.
-This will also collect any debris while also preventing it from sticking it to the plaster in order to provide a smooth and clean surface.
+The first thing that a professional plasterer should do is lay down dust sheets to protect your floor and other furnishings.
+This will also collect any debris while also preventing it from sticking to the plaster in order to provide a smooth and clean surface.

-• Once the dust sheets are set out, the plasterer will then proceed to remove any old plaster rather than just re-plastering as this will ensure it is longer-lasting.
+Once the dust sheets are set out, the plasterer will then proceed to remove any old plaster rather than just re-plastering, as this will ensure it is longer-lasting.
 To do this, they may use a drill or a chisel and hammer to prevent any damage to the walls.

 Most homeowners prefer wet plaster as it offers a smooth and durable finish, but you can also consider dry-lining.
 Dry-lining uses manufactured boards of paper-covered plasterboards which are nailed or screwed in place.
 It is a lot quicker to put up, doesn't need to dry out, and there is little risk of any cracking.

-• Modern plaster is typically applied to walls in 2 coats in order to adequately replace the existing plaster.
+Modern plaster is typically applied to walls in 2 coats in order to adequately replace the existing plaster.
 The first coat is to take up any discrepancies in the wall and present a reasonably flat surface for the second coat.

-• Once the first coat of plaster has been applied, they will then wait around 20 minutes to allow it to dry slightly.
+Once the first coat of plaster has been applied, they will then wait around 20 minutes to allow it to dry slightly.
 After this time, they will use the trowel to even out any bumps while also smoothing out the corners at the top and bottom of the wall.

-• Some plasterers skip this part; however, it can be beneficial to ensure an entirely smooth surface.
+Some plasterers skip this part, however, it can be beneficial to ensure an entirely smooth surface.
 Scraping the surface involves the use of a devilling float which is basically a piece of wood with nails which works to get rid of small lumps.

 Can I Plaster a Room Myself?

-Plastering is also a physically draining and highly skilful trade which is best left to the professionals unless you have some prior plastering experience and are very confident.
+Plastering is one of the trades where it is almost always better to get a professional to carry out the work for you.
+It is also a physically draining and highly skilful trade, which is best left to the professionals unless you have some prior plastering experience and are very confident.

 A plasterer will usually be able to finish the job far quicker than you will and will provide a much better finish.
 Also, some jobs may require special tools or knowledge that you simply do not have.